 Obstetrics specializes in pregnancy and childbirth.
-When you’re pregnant, you want experts in obstetrics care, like Eduardo Valdes, MD, and Brittany Berre, NP, at Collaborative Women’s Care.
+When you’re pregnant, you want experts in obstetrics care, like Eduardo Valdes, MD at Collaborative Women’s Care.
 Taking a patient-centered approach to obstetrics, they provide pregnancy care centered around you and your needs and wishes.
 To schedule your obstetrics appointment today, call the office in Miami, Florida, or book an appointment online.

 Obstetrics focuses on the health and well-being of women during pregnancy, childbirth, and the first couple of months after delivery of the baby.

 Obstetricians undergo additional training so that they can manage all problems that can arise during or after pregnancy.
 These problems include abnormal and high-risk pregnancies, vaginal delivery and cesarean section (C-section), and postpartum depression.